my-name-is-D/object-detection-Motion-Nao-webots/README.md

 ## Image processing

-Use find_2d_object, ROS
+Use find_2d_object, ROS or OpenCv, ROS (2 versions)

-See objects, detect them, extract position in camera coordinates send the position and object ID as a topic (in cm).
+See objects, detect them, extract position in camera coordinates send the position and object ID (or color) as a topic (in cm in v1 and mm in v2).
 Either before or after a workspace filtering (if in send in topic, else it doesn't)

 ## kinematic nao